MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-multi-geo.md

 If you need to change the region for existing content, you have two options:

-- Create a second capacity, and move workspaces.
+- Create a second capacity and move workspaces.
 Free users won't experience any downtime as long as the tenant has spare v-cores.
 - If creating a second capacity isn't an option, you can temporarily move the content back to shared capacity from Premium.
 You don't need extra v-cores, but free users will experience some downtime.

 ## Move content out of Multi-Geo